-Public interest and pro bono work is at the heart of our work at Selendy & Gay.
+From our inception, we have put public interest and pro bono work at the heart of our values, believing resolutely that we could be both high-achieving, leave-it-all-on-the-floor commercial litigators and fierce advocates on the issues that shape our society.
 We are committed to practicing law to make a difference, whether by working in communities where good legal representation is in short supply, taking on pro bono individual and class representations, providing meaningful support for existing organizations, or by partnering with federal and state justice officials to identify cases that might benefit from our expertise through public-private partnerships.

-Some of our recent public interest work includes:
+Some of our recent public interest and pro bono work includes:

 - Helping residential solar customers get fair payments for power they export to the grid by representing their agents in the renewable energy market.

 - Challenging the conditions of detention and lack of medical treatment in California prisons by representing a prisoner in a federal appeal.

 - Successfully defending a ban enacted by New Jersey in 2013 on the practice of so-called sexual orientation change efforts or conversion therapies on minors by state-licensed professionals.

 - Filing an amicus brief in the Supreme Court of the United States on behalf of the American Civil Liberties Union in a case addressing whether the Constitution requires an insanity defense to criminal prosecution.